Treats for the Heart

 - 98% of the RDI for manganese

-Although, certain types of dark chocolate are highly processed, medical experts report that eating a few one-ounce servings of dark chocolate (at least 60 percent cocoa solids) each week could provide protection against heart disease.
+Although certain types of dark chocolate are highly processed, medical experts report that eating a few one-ounce servings of dark, semi-bitter chocolate (at least 60 percent cocoa solids) each week could provide protection against heart disease and have other heart-healthy benefits.
+In addition to having lesser antioxidant powers, milk chocolate contains more added sugars, and therefore more calories.

 Red Wine: Antioxidant Powerhouse #2